 - Yields 1,000 lbs to 1,260 lbs [450 to 570kg] per year with a single crop

 - Yield 2,000 lbs to 2,520lbs [900 to 1,140kg] per year for overlapped second cropping

 Each Module contains one Grow Tray, one Fish Tank and one Clarifier.
 The components to make the Module functional also include a special pump and valve system, a control panel, air pumps and related hardware and wiring.

-Each Module cost approximately US$4,000 completely installed (Southern California retail cost), outside the US and Canada the price is approximately half that amount.
-The Modules must be housed in a climatically adapted structure/greenhouse with a translucent or transparent waterproof roof and walls and one or more thermostatically controlled exhaust fans.
+Each Module costs approximately US$4,000 completely installed/ The Modules must be housed in a climatically adapted structure/greenhouse with a translucent or transparent waterproof roof and walls and one or more thermostatically controlled exhaust fans.
 In the tropics the sidewalls can be screen or netting and the exhaust fans will still be needed.

 Using the lowest yield with the shortest harvest season and three crops per space per year the Return On Investment will be approximately 1.13 years [17 lbs (8kg) x 52 weeks = 1,768 lbs (800kg) of peppers per year per module] and priced at $2.00 per pound = US$3,536].
 In most cases this production number will be much higher and will continue to rise as the operators become more skilled and the system matures.